Chapter 4: Labor Pains

 Chapter 4: Labor Pains is the fourth studio album by American singer Syleena Johnson.
 It was released digitally on December 23, 2008, and physically on January 13, 2009, on Johnson's own label, Aneelys Entertainment, after her departure from longtime record company Jive Records.
 Distribution was handled by Universal Music Group and Federal Distribution.
 Upon its release, Chapter 4 entered the US Billboard Top R&B/Hip-Hop Albums chart at number forty-two.
 Chapter 4s lead single was "It Is True", which was made available on iTunes on June 24, 2008, and impacted radio on July 1.

 Critical reception

 AllMusic editor James Steiner found that Chapter 4: Labor Pains was "Johnson's first attempt to grapple with the towering legacy of her father, Syl Johnson.
 While Syleena's previous albums featured smartly produced, forward-looking R&B, the retro flourishes of Chapter 4s "Shoo Fly," with its slow burning wah wah guitar, and Syleena's incredible interpretation of her father's gut-wrenching signature hit "Is It Because I'm Black," mark a fascinating and rewarding change of direction for this talented singer."
+Mark Edward Nero of About.com awarded Chapter 4: Labor Pains three-and-a-half out of five stars, praising Johnson's "strong, soulful" vocal performances and the album's exploration of love, life, and relationships.
+While he felt the album lost momentum toward the end, Nero concluded that it was "a strong album worth hearing" and a clear "labor of love" for the singer.